-At Burraton Primary we follow the ‘Cornwall Agreed Syllabus 2014’.
+At Burraton Primary we follow the ‘Cornwall Agreed Syllabus 2020’.

-Within the RE curriculum, the focus on learning is based on two key things: Learning about Religion, and Learning from Religion.
+Within the RE curriculum, the focus on learning is based on three main things: Making sense of a range of religions and beliefs, understanding the impact of religion and beliefs and making connections between different religions and beliefs.
 The teaching of Religious Education takes 5% of curriculum time in any one academic year, as specified in the Agreed Syllabus.
 Collective worship is not included in this time allocation.
 Commitment, fairness, respect, tolerance, self-understanding, enquiry and openness are the qualities which we aim to foster through the teaching of Religious Education.
 Children are encouraged to be reflective and open minded as learners, and are provided with the opportunity to ask and answer questions linked to different religions.

-Withdrawal from RE
+Withdrawal from Religious Education